ghadfield32/ml_preprocessor/README.md

 ### **Implementation:**

-You've already provided a `.actions/gitactions` file.
-However, GitHub Actions expects workflow files to be placed in `.github/workflows/`.
-Let's adjust accordingly.
+## Continuous Integration

+The project uses GitHub Actions for CI.
+The workflow is defined in `.github/workflows/ci.yml`

 1. **Move and Rename the Workflow File:**